-Get emergency medical help if you have any of these signs of an allergic reaction to Safyral: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Safyral: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Safyral and call your doctor at once if you have a serious side effect such as:
+Stop using Safyral and call your doctor at once if you have:

 a change in the pattern or severity of migraine headaches;

 symptoms of depression - sleep problems, weakness, tired feeling, mood changes;